Skip to cookie consent Skip to main content

 What to expect

-During the procedure, your doctor applies a numbing medicine to your skin where he inserts the needle.
-This is called a local anesthetic.
-Then, they make a very small incision your skin so that your doctor can ensure they guide the needle straight to the affected tissue.
-They use musculoskeletal ultrasound imaging (a form of ultrasound where they can see your muscles and joints) so they can see where the needle needs to go.
+During the procedure, a local anesthetic is applied to your skin where he inserts the needle.
+Then, a very small incision is made in your skin to ensure the needle is guided straight to the affected tissue.
+The needle will be inserted into your damaged tendon under direct ultrasound visualization.
+Ultrasonic energy is emitted from the end of the needle device which removes damaged tissue and promotes healing.
+Musculoskeletal ultrasound imaging (a form of ultrasound where they can see your muscles and joints) is used to visualize where the needle needs to go.

 After they’re finished, you won’t need stitches.
-Instead, your team applies a small steri-strip and clear bandage over the incision site to help you heal.
+Instead, your team applies a small steri-strip and clear bandage over the incision site following the procedure.

 The affected area may feel quite sore after this procedure, particularly in the first 3 days.
 You can take acetaminophen (Tylenol) as needed to reduce pain and apply ice to the treated area for up to 20 minutes at a time.